choishingwan/PRS-Tutorial/docs/plink.md

 7. EUR.0.001.profile

 !!!
 Note
-    The default formular for PRS calculation in PLINK is:
+    The default formula for PRS calculation in PLINK is:
-    (Assuming the effect size of SNP $i$ is $S_i$;  the number of effective allele observed in sample $j$ is $G_{ij}$; the ploidy of the sample is $P$ (It should be 2 for human); the number of samples included in the PRS be $N$; and the number of non-missing SNPs observed in sample $j$ be $M_j$)

     $$
     PRS_j =\frac{ \sum_i^NS_i*G_{ij}}{P*M_j}
     $$

-    If sample has a missing genotype for SNP $i$, the population minor allele frequency times ploidy ($MAF_i*P$) is used inplace of $G_{ij}$
+    where the effect size of SNP $i$ is $S_i$;  the number of effect alleles observed in sample $j$ is $G_{ij}$; the ploidy of the sample is $P$ (is generally 2 for humans); the number of samples included in the PRS is $N$; and the number of non-missing SNPs observed in sample $j$ is $M_j$.
+If the sample has a missing genotype for SNP $i$, then the population minor allele frequency multiplied by the ploidy ($MAF_i*P$) is used instead of $G_{ij}$.

 # Accounting for Population Stratification

-Population structure is the principal source of confounding in GWAS and are usually accounted for by incorporating the principal components (PCs) as a covariate.
-Similarly, we can incorporate PCs in our PRS analysis to account for population stratification.
+Population structure is the principal source of confounding in GWAS and is usually accounted for by incorporating principal components (PCs) as covariates.
+We can incorporate PCs into our PRS analysis to account for population stratification.

-Again, we can calculate the PCs using `plink`
+Again, we can calculate the PCs using `plink`:
 ```bash
 # First, we need to perform prunning
 plink \